zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_db_lifecycle_automation.md

 ![](media/61ea7b2393701bf4ce48bd301a67b332.jpg)

-1. Choose the Named Credentials for Database and Host Click Submit button
+1. Choose the Named Credentials for Database and Host Click Submit button

     1. Named Credentials for Database: OEM_SYS (scroll down after Database Credentials to see Host Credentials